ehendrix23/tesla_dashcam/README.rst

       Start and/or end offsets for events

       --start_offset START_OFFSET
-                            Skip x number of seconds from start of event for resulting video.
+                            Set starting time for resulting video.
 Default is 0 seconds, 60 seconds if --sentry_offset is provided. (default: None)
       --end_offset END_OFFSET
-                            Ignore the last x seconds of the event for resulting video.
+                            Set ending time for resulting video.
 Default is 0 seconds, 30 seconds if --sentry_offset is provided. (default: None)
       --sentry_offset       start_offset and end_offset will be based on when timestamp of object detection occurred for Sentryevents instead of start/end of event. (default: False)
+                            Legacy setting, will be removed in future.
+      --sentry_start_offset START_OFFSET
+                            Set starting time for resulting video of Sentry events only based on object detected for Sentryevents. (default: None)
+      --sentry_end_offset END_OFFSET
+                            Set ending time for resulting video of Sentry events only based on object detected for Sentryevents. (default: None)

     Video Output:
       Options related to resulting video creation.